Long-range acoustic device: Risks

+Countermeasures

+Because of their frequent use as crowd control during protests, as well as the risk of permanent hearing loss, there is growing public interest in methods to defend oneself against these devices.
+It has been reported that earplugs, earmuffs designed for noise reduction, as well as riot shields, paperboard, and poster board with the shiny side facing away from the user when held up in front of ones face can reduce the perceived effects of these devices.
+Noise-cancelling headphones and thick foam are reported to not provide meaningful protection.

 Deployments

 Australia

 By mid-2016, most Australian police forces had acquired LRADs (Queensland Police said that they had been using it since 2009), and concerns were raised about their use for crowd control.
 However, before 2020, there was no use of the LRAD in public situations; most usage had been by the various police forces for communications during natural disasters or for negotiations with hostage-takers in a siege, where it was too dangerous to approach a suspect.
-In June 2020, during the Black Lives Matter protests in New South Wales, NSW Police used LRADs in a different way for the first time, and it has been used at other anti-racism protests in Australia.
+In June 2020, during the Black Lives Matter protests in New South Wales, NSW Police used LRADs for the purpose of crowd control for the first time, and it has been used at other anti-racism protests in Australia.

 The device came to the attention of the wider public when it was used at the 2022 anti-vaccine mandate Canberra protests in "loud hailer" mode for voice messages to be announced to the protesters, and there was speculation among protesters regarding purported harms from its use.
 However, there was no evidence that it was used as a siren.
 In addition, some reports appeared to confuse the LRAD with other crowd control devices, such as the Active Denial System; one activist claimed that "supersonic weapons" had been used.